-Check manhole specifications and the Standard Details for minimum and maximum manhole adjustment and step requirements.
+Follow manhole specifications and Standard Sewer Details #1, #2, #3 for minimum and maximum manhole adjustment and step requirements.
 Special care shall be exercised in all operations in order not to damage the manhole, frames and lids or other existing facilities.